-Top Cryptocurrency Countries by Adoption (2022 Data)
+Top Countries Leading in Cryptocurrency Adoption (2022 Data)

 Crypto adoption rates denote how widely cryptocurrencies are accepted globally and while mainstream cryptos often only mention Bitcoin, and Ethereum, there are tens of thousands of crypto projects each with different use cases.